sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 This format is simple, and gives the players the most agency.

-  - Give each player a "turn" where they will probably trigger an agressive combat move like Hack & Slash or Volley
+  - Give each player a "turn" where they will probably trigger an aggressive combat move like Hack & Slash or Volley
   - Pay attention to IMMEDIATE combat moves that may have triggered
   - Execute the moves, make cool stuff happen as consequences